modularml/max/README.md

 ## Running

-### Option 1: Example console
+### Option 1: Example console (excludes notebooks)

-Run the console and follow the prompt to choose which example to run (excludes notebooks)
+Run the console and follow the prompt to choose which example to run.

 ```sh
 python3 -m venv venv && source venv/bin/activate